fiduswriter/fiduswriter-citation-api-import/README.rst

 Developers of the plugin should follow this steps instead of the regular Installation.
 This installs the plugin as a folder in FidusWriter and can be extended and get debugged similar to main FidusWriter code.

- 1. Clone the plugin folder from here to in a directory in your system
+1. Clone the plugin folder from here to in a directory in your system.

 2. Link the app folder of the plugin directly into the main fiduswriter installation.
 The pluginfolder is for example "fiduswriter/citation-api-import" for this plugin.
 (Using "ln" command in ubuntu)

 3. By each change of the plugin by extension perform a "manage.py transpile" to take the java script code changes in effect.

 4. Add "citation-api-import" to your INSTALLED_APPS setting in the configuration.py file like this::

     INSTALLED_APPS += (